 you either violate California's murder law or California's voluntary manslaughter law.
 The difference between the two is whether you acted with "malice aforethought".

-Malice aforethought exists when you act with (a) an intent to kill or (b) a wanton disregard for human life.
-When you kill another person (or fetus).and act with malice aforethought.you are guilty of murder.
-However, when you kill someone during a sudden quarrel or in the heat of passion, California law presumes you acted without malice.which is why we have the reduced charge of voluntary manslaughter.3
+Malice aforethought exists when you act with (a) an intent to kill (express malice) or (b) a wanton disregard for human life (implied malice).
+When you kill another person (or fetus) -- and act with malice aforethought -- you are guilty of murder.
+However, when you kill someone during a sudden quarrel or in the heat of passion, California law presumes you acted without malice.
+This is the basis for the reduced charge of voluntary manslaughter.3

 Sudden quarrel or heat of passion